lpsouza/adia-app/README.md

 # A.D.I.A.
 Frontend

 This is the frontend of the A.D.I.A.
 (Automated Digital Intelligence Assistant).
-The web application is based on the [Tokyo Free Black Typescript Next.js Admin Dashboard](https://bloomui.com/product/tokyo-free-black-nextjs-typescript-material-ui-admin-dashboard/) using Next.js and Material-UI.

 ## A.D.I.A.
 Architecture